For us, by us

 The NIFSC has the following objectives:

-- Promote Indigenous fire service careers and training.
+- Create and promote Indigenous fire service careers and certified training

 NIFSC Project Program Development & Delivery